Andy Legg: Return to football

 He made his return with Maesteg Park on 1 February 2006 during a 2–0 win over Bettws.
 After short spells playing for Newport County and Llanelli, Legg joined Conference North side Hucknall Town.
 In January 2007, he was appointed manager of Hucknall Town.
 He remained manager until September 2007, when he resigned following six consecutive defeats at the start of the 2007–2008 season.
 He returned to play for Llanelli, and was appointed manager of the side in April 2009, replacing Peter Nicholas.
 At the age of 42, Legg was part of the Llanelli side that inflicted a shock defeat on Scottish Premier League side Motherwell in the first qualifying round of the Europa League in July 2009.

 Already a holder of a UEFA A coaching licence, Legg began studying for his UEFA Pro Licence in June 2010.

 Legg returned to football as manager of Bangor City in August 2016 but was sacked from the job three months later.
 In September 2016 he was appointed under-23 manager at his former club Cardiff City.
 As part of an academy shake-up, Legg left his position on 25 November 2019.

 He returned to Llanelli Town in November 2020 for his second spell as manager before leaving the club in November 2021.

+On 31 January 2025, Legg became manager at Barry Town United.